bpholden/lickRemoteObserving/README.md

 # lickRemoteObserving

-These scripts are to be used by remote sites to connect to Keck for remote observing.
+These scripts are to be used by remote sites to connect to Lick for remote observing.

 Before embarking on setting up a Remote Observing station, we recommend reading the offical remote observing policy and documentation at: [https://](https://)